 Substance Use Treatment

-Evidence-based psychotherapy or “talk therapy” is effective for treating substance use disorders.
-Each VA medical center offers one or more talk therapies as well as effective medications for the treatment of SUDs.
-Many VA medical centers and clinics provide other clinical services for SUD in addition to the evidence based treatments listed below.
+Evidence-based therapies are treatments that have proved effective in treating substance use disorder.
+Many VA medical centers and clinics provide other recovery services for SUD in addition to the treatments listed below.

-CBT-SUD, which is one of the evidence-based talk therapies provided in VA, teaches Veterans how to reduce their substance use to improve their quality of life, usually in weekly meetings with a therapist for about 12 weeks.
-The treatment helps Veterans develop more balanced and helpful thoughts about themselves, others, and the future.
-It also helps Veterans manage the urge to drink or use drugs, effectively refuse alcohol and drug use opportunities, learn a problem-solving approach to deal with substance use, and achieve their personal goals.
+Cognitive behavioral therapy for substance use disorders (CBT-SUD) teaches Veterans how to reduce their substance use to improve their quality of life.
+CBT-SUD also helps Veterans manage their urge to drink or use drugs, learn problem-solving techniques to deal with substance use, and achieve their personal goals.

-MET is a version of MI that involves a brief assessment with feedback and focuses specifically on changing alcohol and/or substance use.
-MET is particularly helpful when Veterans are first considering making changes or are unsure about the extent of their problems with alcohol and drug misuse.
-If you’re concerned about your alcohol or drug use — or the substance use of someone you care about — and you’re unsure about treatment options (if any) to pursue, MET can help.
+Motivational enhancement therapy (MET) is a version of motivational interviewing that involves a brief conversation with a therapist and focuses specifically on changing alcohol or substance use.
+MET is particularly helpful for Veterans as they are first considering making changes or are unsure about the extent of their alcohol and drug addiction.